 Lewis and Clark Public Health Department

 Many employers are beginning to adopt programs that help improve employee health and wellness.
-Public health staff will work with employers to assess existing work site wellness policies; draft, adopt, and implement evidence-based policies; and provide technical assistance to ensure employers use best practices when developing comprehensive wellness initiatives aimed at reducing and preventing chronic disease.
+Public health staff will work with employers to assess existing worksite wellness policies; draft, adopt, and implement evidence-based policies; and provide technical assistance to ensure employers use best practices when developing comprehensive wellness initiatives aimed at reducing and preventing chronic disease.
 Additionally, public health staff will continue to lead a group of local organizations that make up the Healthy Communities Coalition to address chronic disease by instituting strategies outlined in the county’s Community Health Improvement Plan.
 This community-wide investment and progress toward improving physical activity, nutrition, and air quality will make an important contribution to creating a healthy community.

 Flathead City-County Health Department

 In 2013, Flathead County completed a Community Health Needs Assessment.
 The data showed that Montana has been at or near the top of the nation’s suicide rate lists for the past 30 years.
-During that time period Flathead County had one of the higher suicide rates in the state.
+During that time period, Flathead County had one of the higher suicide rates in the state.
 As a result, Flathead County Health Department chose to use funds from MHCF to address gaps in the provision of mental health care, with specific strategies aimed at reducing the rate of suicide in Flathead County.

 The Suicide Prevention and Intervention Project in Flathead County will focus on three main components.
 First, the health department will provide training for groups that are likely to encounter people in crisis, such as law enforcement, first responders, social service providers, and community members.
-Trainings will include the evidence-based approaches of QPR (Question, Persuade, and Refer), ASIST (Applied Suicide Intervention Skills Training), and Mental Health First Aid.
+Training will include the evidence-based approaches of QPR (Question, Persuade, and Refer), ASIST (Applied Suicide Intervention Skills Training), and Mental Health First Aid.
 Second, the health department will conduct a public awareness campaign aimed at reducing the stigma of suicide and promoting resources in the community for suicide prevention and intervention.
-The third and final focus will be providing survivor packets of information to families affected by suicide, and offering gun locks to community members.
+The third and final focus will be providing survivor packets of information to families affected by suicide and offering gun locks to community members.
 The project expects to provide training to 200 people and distribute 300 gun locks annually.

 Yellowstone County City-County Health Department

 At times, patients with complex medical conditions and other challenges such as co-occurring mental illness or addiction may end up being seen more often in the emergency room or hospital than in an outpatient setting.
 Such a pattern of care can be costly and may not achieve the best outcomes possible.
 In response to the Yellowstone City-County Health Department’s (RiverStone Health) community health needs assessment and objectives laid out in their community health improvement plan, Yellowstone County is seeking to collaboratively increase appropriate access to health services for “high-utilizing” patients.
-Their goal is to increase the number of residents who have access to a specific source for ongoing care, and to decrease the number of residents who use the emergency department more than once per year.
+Their goal is to increase the number of residents who have access to a specific source for ongoing care and to decrease the number of residents who use the emergency department more than once per year.

 RiverStone Health, in partnership with Billings Clinic and St. Vincent Healthcare, will seek to identify common patients who frequently use the three healthcare facilities.
 Through this discovery, a process for sharing data (that adheres to laws and patient protections) between organizations will be identified.
 Based on the findings, the health department and its health system partners will develop a specific plan to better address the needs of the specific patients identified, as well as a protocol and model for future implementation that will be created in collaboration with community partners participating in the existing Healthy by Design Coalition.